 - Think about keeping top soil separate from the fill dirt.
-You may want to reuse these layers in separate applications, or put them back in your whole in reverse order.
+You may want to reuse these layers in separate applications, or put them back in your hole in reverse order.

 - Find a tempo that will work over the long haul and settle in.
 Rhythm is critical to manual labor.

 - Find a ritual movement that expends the least amount of energy and stress on your body.
 Imagine doing this same process for weeks on end.
 If you couldn’t maintain the movements that long, you are doing them wrong.

 - Ensure use of your entire body.
 Use your feet, legs, arms and back as all part of a single lever in order to reduce stress to a single muscle or set of muscles.
 Envision yourself as a human machine designed for this one function.

 - Daydreaming helps.
 Choose a topic you enjoy ruminating upon and space out.
 If you haven’t mastered this art, try news radio.